bartkozal/hocus-pocus/docs/grid.md

 </div>
 ```

-Or a grid with two elements where content of the first one is aligned to the
+Grid with two elements where content of the first one is aligned to the
 left and content of the second one is aligned to the right.

 <div class="example">